InflaRx (NASDAQ:IFRX) Given New $2.80 Price Target at Credit Suisse Group

-InflaRx (NASDAQ:IFRX) had its target price lowered by equities researchers at Credit Suisse Group from $3.50 to $2.80 in a report released on Thursday, Benzinga reports.
-The firm presently has an “underperform” rating on the stock.
-Credit Suisse Group’s target price indicates a potential upside of 1.08% from the stock’s current price.
+InflaRx (NASDAQ:IFRX) had its price target reduced by research analysts at Credit Suisse Group from $3.50 to $2.80 in a research note issued to investors on Wednesday, Benzinga reports.
+The brokerage presently has an “underperform” rating on the stock.
+Credit Suisse Group’s price target would suggest a potential upside of 2.56% from the stock’s previous close.

-Other equities analysts also recently issued research reports about the company.
-Zacks Investment Research upgraded InflaRx from a “sell” rating to a “hold” rating in a research report on Tuesday, March 16th.
-Raymond James decreased their price objective on shares of InflaRx from $12.00 to $11.00 and set an “outperform” rating on the stock in a report on Thursday.
-Guggenheim upgraded shares of InflaRx from a “neutral” rating to a “buy” rating and set a $16.00 price objective for the company in a research report on Wednesday, March 17th.
-Finally, HC Wainwright reduced their target price on shares of InflaRx from $12.00 to $10.00 and set a “buy” rating on the stock in a research report on Thursday, April 1st.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and five have assigned a buy rating to the company.
-The company presently has a consensus rating of “Hold” and a consensus target price of $9.03.
+Other equities analysts also recently issued reports about the stock.
+Raymond James reduced their target price on shares of InflaRx from $12.00 to $11.00 and set an “outperform” rating for the company in a report on Thursday, May 13th.
+Guggenheim upgraded shares of InflaRx from a “neutral” rating to a “buy” rating and set a $16.00 target price for the company in a report on Wednesday, March 17th.
+SVB Leerink reiterated a “buy” rating and issued a $6.00 target price on shares of InflaRx in a report on Wednesday.
+HC Wainwright reduced their target price on shares of InflaRx from $12.00 to $10.00 and set a “buy” rating for the company in a report on Thursday, April 1st.
+Finally, Zacks Investment Research upgraded shares of InflaRx from a “sell” rating to a “hold” rating in a report on Tuesday, March 16th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and five have given a buy rating to the company’s stock.
+The company presently has an average rating of “Hold” and an average target price of $8.59.

-Several institutional investors have recently modified their holdings of IFRX.
-BlackRock Inc. boosted its stake in InflaRx by 77.7% in the first quarter.
-BlackRock Inc. now owns 7,419 shares of the company’s stock valued at $29,000 after acquiring an additional 3,245 shares during the last quarter.
-UBS Group AG boosted its stake in InflaRx by 235.5% in the first quarter.
-UBS Group AG now owns 6,529 shares of the company’s stock valued at $25,000 after acquiring an additional 4,583 shares during the last quarter.
-Pacifica Partners Inc. boosted its stake in InflaRx by 247.2% in the first quarter.
-Pacifica Partners Inc. now owns 12,585 shares of the company’s stock valued at $48,000 after acquiring an additional 8,960 shares during the last quarter.
-Verition Fund Management LLC boosted its stake in InflaRx by 11.1% in the fourth quarter.
-Verition Fund Management LLC now owns 100,000 shares of the company’s stock valued at $503,000 after acquiring an additional 10,000 shares during the last quarter.
-Finally, JPMorgan Chase & Co. bought a new position in InflaRx in the fourth quarter valued at approximately $87,000.
-13.71% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently modified their holdings of the stock.
+UBS Group AG increased its holdings in InflaRx by 235.5% in the 1st quarter.
+UBS Group AG now owns 6,529 shares of the company’s stock worth $25,000 after buying an additional 4,583 shares during the period.
+BlackRock Inc. lifted its position in shares of InflaRx by 77.7% during the 1st quarter.
+BlackRock Inc. now owns 7,419 shares of the company’s stock valued at $29,000 after buying an additional 3,245 shares in the last quarter.
+Pacifica Partners Inc. lifted its position in shares of InflaRx by 247.2% during the 1st quarter.
+Pacifica Partners Inc. now owns 12,585 shares of the company’s stock valued at $48,000 after buying an additional 8,960 shares in the last quarter.
+JPMorgan Chase & Co. purchased a new position in shares of InflaRx during the 4th quarter valued at approximately $87,000.
+Finally, Franklin Street Advisors Inc. NC purchased a new position in shares of InflaRx during the 4th quarter valued at approximately $126,000.
+Institutional investors own 13.71% of the company’s stock.

 About InflaRx